 Caring for the monument.
-Picking flowers and disturbing or damaging trees or other vegetation are prohibited.
+Picking or damaging flowers, trees, or other vegetation, or damaging and disturbing volcanic formations, is prohibited.
 Rocks and minerals, or anything native to the monument, may not be taken away.
 Defacing of signs, buildings, or other structures is punishable by law.

-Wild Animals.
+Wild animals.
 Feeding, teasing, or molesting animals is not permitted.

-Hunting.
-No hunting within monument boundaries is allowed.
+Hunting within monument boundaries is not allowed.
 Firearms must be cased, broken down, or sealed to prevent their use.

-Pets are allowed in the monument if kept on leash or otherwise physically restrained at all times.
-They are not permitted on any of the trails or in public buildings.
+Pets are allowed in the monument if physically restrained at all times.
+They are not permited on any of the trails or in public